Patch-Based Inference: Deploying on New Scans

 patch_config = PatchConfig(**config_dict)

-Load trained model
+Load the final model

 # Option 1: Load from local file

-learn = load_learner('models/best_learner.pkl')
+learn = load_learner('models/final_learner.pkl')

 # Option 2: Load from MLflow (uncomment to use)